drewww/breach/docs/plan.md

 Part of it is that right now, I'm passing the color scorching effect in as a target parameter.
 The example code for Attacker looks at the component source of the attack.
 Eventually, we'll be looking at the weapon doing the attack and it may have a "scorch" component we can use.
 But for now it's a little awkward.

-So -- for first version, do it in damage.
+(DONE) So -- for first version, do it in damage.
 Then, break it into ScorchAction, called from damage.
 Eventually remove it from the target when Weapons are real first class actors.

 # Backlog